verzada/FhirStarter.DotNetCore/docs/FHIRService/SettingUpFhirStarterSpecificSettings.md

-# Step 1 FHIR specific settings
+# Step 3 Setting up FhirStarter specific settings

 Whether you chose to create a service from scratch with the nuget libraries or copied the nuget project from GitHub, the process is pretty much the same.